Azure-Samples/azure-search-knowledge-mining/workshops/Module 3.md

 We are going to place our own dictionary of disease names into this file.

-Copy [words.csv](./data) files located in the /data folder of this project and replace the contents of this file with what is in the Visual Studio project.
+Open [words.csv](./data) in your browser.
+It is located in the /data folder of this project.
+Copy the contents of that csv.
+Open the **words.csv** in your Visual Studio project and replace the existing content with the content that you just copied.

-  *NOTE: This is a small dictionary that is not fully vetted but it is more than adequate for the purposes of this lab*.
+  *NOTE: [words.csv](./data) is a small dictionary that is not fully vetted but it is more than adequate for the purposes of this lab*.

 ## Walking through the Azure Function code